Clustering and External Validity in Randomized Controlled Trials: Setup and finite-sample results

 In our cash-grant example, Theorem \ref{thm:cluster-conditional} implies that if the researcher uses robust standard errors and finds a statistically significant effect, she can conclude that $ATE(\boldsymbol{\eta}(0), \boldsymbol{\eta}(1)) \ne 0$: the treatment had an effect, given the specific village-level shocks that arose during the experiment. $ATE(\boldsymbol{\eta}(0),\boldsymbol{\eta}(1))$ does not depend on the household-level shocks that arose during the experiment, but it does depend on the village-level shocks.
 Therefore, the researcher cannot say whether the treatment would still have had an effect if different village-level shocks had occurred.
 To answer that question, one needs to draw inference on $ATE$.
 We now show that this can be achieved, by clustering standard errors at the village level.
 Let

-be the cluster-robust estimator of the variance of $\widehat{ATE}$ \citep{liang1986longitudinal}.\footnote{When all strata have the same number of units, $\widehat{V}_{clu}(\widehat{ATE})$ is equal to the cluster-robust estimator of the variance of the treatment coefficient in a regression of the outcome on a constant and the treatment clustered at the strata level, up to a degrees of freedom adjustment.}
+be the cluster-robust estimator of the variance of $\widehat{ATE}$ \citep{liang1986longitudinal}.
+Specifically, up to a degrees of freedom adjustment, $\widehat{V}_{clu}(\widehat{ATE})$ is equal to the cluster-robust estimator of the variance of the treatment coefficient in a regression of the outcome on a constant and the treatment, clustered at the strata level, with propensity score reweighting to account for the fact that treatment probabilities vary across clusters.

 \begin{thm} If Assumptions \ref{hyp:outcomes}, \ref{hyp:main_general}, \ref{hyp:strat_completely_randomized}, and \ref{hyp:mutual-indep} hold,